-Based on the obtained results, the study was conducted with the selected plant preparations, preferentially at low concentrations (< 10µg/ml).
+Based on the obtained results, the study was conducted with the selected plant preparations, preferentially at low concentrations (<10 µg/ml).
 In some cases, the study was limited by 2-3 points, which did not enable IC50 calculation.
-Nonetheless, the obtained data in general evidenced the positive correlation between the concentration and amylin-aggregation inhibiting ability of plant preparations.
+Nonetheless, the obtained data, in general, evidenced the positive correlation between the concentration and amylin-aggregation inhibiting ability of plant preparations.
 In Table 3, the IC50 values in the inhibition of amylin aggregation are presented for a few plant preparations, which allowed the parameter estimation.

-FIG. 5: CORRELATION BETWEEN IC50 VALUES IN INHIBITION OF AMYLIN AGGREGATION AND PROTECTION FROM AMYLIN-INDUCED DEATH OF β-CELLS OF THE STUDIED PLANT PREPARATIONS.
+FIG. 5: CORRELATION BETWEEN IC50 VALUES IN INHIBITION OF AMYLIN AGGREGATION AND PROTECTION FROM AMYLIN-INDUCED DEATH OF β-CELLS OF THE STUDIED PLANT PREPARATIONS

-The comparison of IC50 values in the inhibition of amylin aggregation, and in protection of β-cells by some plant preparations (Table 3 vis Table 1 and 2) indicates the correlation between them (except AD from SL).
-In Fig. 5, the Pearson’s linear correlation curve between IC50 values of two extracts (GL and SL) and of three fractions (RP PhG, SL Fl and RP Cm1) in inhibition of amylin aggregation (Table 3) and in protection of β-cells (Table 2 and 3) was shown.
+The comparison of IC50 values in the inhibition of amylin aggregation, and in the protection of β-cells by some plant preparations Table 3 vis Table 1 and 2 indicates the correlation between them (except AD from SL).
+In Fig. 5, the Pearson’s linear correlation curve between IC50 values of two extracts (GL and SL) and of three fractions (RP PhG, SL Fl and RP Cm1) in inhibition of amylin aggregation Table 3 and in the protection of β-cells Table 2 and 3 was shown.
 The correlation coefficient r = 0.9945 (p=0.0005) manifests the strong relationship between these parameters.
-It means that the ability of a plant preparation to protect β-cells from aggregated amylin, and its ability to prevent aggregation of the peptide are the interdependent properties.
+It means that the ability of a plant preparation to protect β-cells from aggregated amylin and its ability to prevent aggregation of the peptide is the interdependent properties.

-We can suggest that these valuable peculiarities of natural products on the amylin peptide bringing to deceleration of the peptide aggregation and probably to the decomposition of its preformed aggregates.
+We can suggest that their direct action conditions these valuable peculiarities of natural products on the amylin peptide bringing to deceleration of the peptide aggregation and probably to the decomposition of its preformed aggregates.
 The elucidation of the character of these actions might be a subject of future researches.

 - The higher toxicity of aggregated amylin toward β-cells compared with the non-aggregated peptide was demonstrated.

-- The ethanol extracts of melilot, rose petals, leaves of grape, blackberry and sorrel, and several isolated from them fractions protected the islet β-cells from toxic action of pre-aggregated amylin.
+- The ethanol extracts of melilot, rose petals, leaves of grape, blackberry, and sorrel, and several isolated from them fractions protected the islet β-cells from toxic action of pre-aggregated amylin.

 - Some studied plant preparations inhibited the amylin aggregation.